charisseysabel/chysbl-blog/_posts/2017-07-03-up-and-running-with-webpack.markdown

 };
 {% endhighlight %}

-We first require the `path` module (which is also included in Node) so that it can resolve the file and directory paths for us.

-We use the _resolve_ method to process the absolute path.
-The `__dirname` returns the directory/folder name of the current module.
+We first require the [`path`](https://nodejs.org/api/path.html) module (which is also included in Node) so that it can resolve the file and directory paths for us.
+Then we use its [`resolve`](https://nodejs.org/api/path.html#path_path_resolve_paths) method to process the absolute path.
+The [`__dirname`](https://nodejs.org/api/globals.html#globals_dirname) returns the directory name of the current module.

 The `filename` property let’s us specify the name of the file of the bundled application.

-So in the code below, we say, find the `dist` directory in the current module and add a file called `bundle.js`.
+So in the code above, we say, find the `dist` directory in the current module and add a file called `bundle.js`.
 We don’t have this file and folder created yet, but Webpack can do it for us.

 #### Loaders
 Next, we define the Loaders.
 Loaders are the transformations that are applied on your code.
 Let’s say you use a CSS preprocessor like LESS or SASS.
 By default, the browser doesn’t understand its syntax, so you need a specific loader that will compile these `.less` or `.scss` files into normal CSS so that the browser can understand it.

-There are _different loaders available_ and you can install them through NPM:
+There are [different loaders available](https://webpack.js.org/loaders/) and you can install them through NPM as well:
 `npm install --save-dev loader-name`

 So, in the example below, we tell webpack that for every `.less` file that it encounters (handled by the regular expression), apply these transformations.